reflectoring/reflectoring.github.io/_posts/2020-08-11-spring-bean-lifecycle.md

   }
 }
 ```
-As we notice in `IpToLocationService`, we access `BeanFactory` instance with the help of `BeanFactoryAware` interface.
+We access the `BeanFactory` instance with the help of `BeanFactoryAware` interface.
 Thus, we dynamically create our `IpDatabaseRepository` bean with the latest database file and update our bean definition by registering it to the Spring context.

-In addition, we call our `updateIpDatabase` method right after we acquire the `BeanFactory` instance in `setBeanFactory` method.
+Also, we call our `updateIpDatabase()` method right after we acquire the `BeanFactory` instance in the `setBeanFactory()` method.
 Therefore, we can initially create the first instance of the `IpDatabaseRepository` bean while the Spring context boots up.

 ### Accessing Beans From the Outside of the Spring Context
 Another scenario is accessing the `ApplicationContext` or `BeanFactory` instance from outside of the Spring context.

-For example, we may want to inject `BeanFactory` to a non-Spring class to be able to access Spring beans or configurations inside that class.
+For example, we may want to inject the `BeanFactory` into a non-Spring class to be able to access Spring beans or configurations inside that class.
 The integration between Spring and [the Quartz library](http://www.quartz-scheduler.org) is a good example to show this use case:

 ```java
 class AutowireCapableJobFactory